 Amphetamine withdrawal is largely

 An inpatient setting may be necessary if the patient has significant psychotic symptoms, in which case a referral to mental health services is appropriate.

-No medication has been demonstrated to be effective in alleviating amphetamine withdrawal, but some medications may be useful with some symptoms.
+No medication has been demonstrated to be effective in alleviating amphetamine withdrawal, but some medications may be

 Short-term use of benzodiazepines (diazepam 5 to 10mg QID PRN) and antipsychotics (olanzapine 2.5-5mg BD PRN) for control of irritability and agitation can be helpful, particularly in the inpatient setting.
 Care should be taken to limit access to large quantities of medications and to avoid development of benzodiazepine dependence.
 These medications should be prescribed for a maximum of seven to 10 days.